The 2025 RWAV Conference is brought to you by the Rural Workforce Agency Victoria.

 A/Prof. Shabna Rajapaksa

-Dr. Vitor Rocha
+Vitor Rocha

-Palliative Care Lead, Board Director
+Palliative Care Lead

 Dr. Rocha is the Lead – Palliative Care with Murray Primary Health Network, Board Director of Loddon Campaspe Multicultural Services and member of the Thorne Harbour Health Multicultural Advisory Committee.
 He is a proud Latino, overseas medical trained GP and Palliative Care public health advocate living and working in Dja Dja Wurrung Country (Bendigo) in regional Victoria.
 His endeavours include among many to support priority populations with their end-of-life journey and promote holistic quality of life surrounded by their families of choice and communities.